Stability and chaos in dynamical last passage percolation: Deductions from harmonic analysis: [1] the transition from weight stability to low overlap

 \subsection{Some general tools for Markovian dynamics}

-Sourav Chatterjee's monograph~\cite{Chatterjee14} examines Markovian dynamics, exploring relations between chaotic behaviour; the presence of many near-minima in the energy landscape specified by the Markov chain's equilibrium measure; and the phenomenon of superconcentration, under which chain observables have variance significantly below the linear scaling compatible with a central limit theorem.
-Theorem~\ref{t.dynvaroverlap} will emerge as a consequence of aspects of Chatterjee's theory.
-In this section, we specify these general elements as Lemmas~\ref{l.dynamicalvariance} and~\ref{l.dec}, with a view to specializing them to prove Theorem~\ref{t.dynvaroverlap} in the following one.
+The monograph~\cite{Chatterjee14} examines Markovian dynamics, exploring relations between chaotic behaviour; the presence of many near-minima in the energy landscape specified by the Markov chain's equilibrium measure; and the phenomenon of superconcentration, under which observables have variance significantly below the scaling compatible with a central limit theorem.
+In this section, we specify certain general elements of the theory as Lemmas~\ref{l.dynamicalvariance} and~\ref{l.dec}, with a view to specializing them to prove Theorem~\ref{t.dynvaroverlap} in the following one.

 First, we specify the general apparatus for the inputs needed from~\cite{Chatterjee14}.
-Let $X:[0,\infty) \to K$ be a Markov process, valued in a set~$K$.
+Let $X=(X_t)_{t\ge 0}:[0,\infty) \to K$ be a Markov process, valued in a set~$K$.
 For our applications, $K$ will be an Euclidean space, so we will not worry about the topological properties of $K$; for the moment, assume that it is a Polish space, equipped with the Borel $\sigma$-algebra.
 Assume also that $X$ has an equilibrium measure, which is a probability measure~$\mu$ on $K$.
 Specify an inner product $\langle f,g \rangle = \int fg \, {\rm d}\mu$ for functions $f,g: K \to \R$ in the space $L^2(\mu)$.
 Suppose that each element in the semigroup of operators $\big\{ P_t: t \geq 0 \big\}$ is well-defined in its action on any $f \in L^2(\mu)$ via the formula $(P_t f)(x) = \E \big( f(X_t) \big\vert X_0 = x \big)$ for $x \in K$.
-The semigroup's generator $L$ acts on such $f$ via $Lf = \lim_{t \searrow} (P_t f - f)/t = \partial_t P_t \big\vert_{t = 0}$, assuming that the right-hand side is well defined.
+The semigroup's generator $L$ acts on such $f$ via $Lf = \lim_{t \searrow 0} (P_t f - f)/t = \partial_t P_t f \big\vert_{t = 0}$, assuming that the right-hand side is well defined.
 In a simple consequence of the definition of $L$ and the semigroup property of $P$, the heat equation takes the form $\partial_t P_t = L P_t$.

 The Dirichlet form of the Markov semigroup $P_t$ is specified via the inner product $\langle \cdot,\cdot \rangle$:

 \begin{lemma}[Dynamical formula for covariance] For $f,g\in L^2(\mu)$,

 In particular, we have the dynamical formula for variance: